Blog icon

 Biography

-Dr Michelle Baker is a Principal Research Scientist the Australian Centre for Disease Preparedness.
+Dr Michelle Baker is a Principal Research Scientist the Australian Centre for Disease Preparedness with a focus on infectious diseases and immunology.
 She has a PhD from the University of Queensland and postdoctoral training at the University of New Mexico in the US.
-Dr Baker’s current research is in the area of antiviral immunity, in particular, the innate immune response of reservoir hosts including bats which are hosts to a variety of emerging and re-emerging infectious diseases that affect humans.
-Her research team has made significant progress in characterizing the immune system of the model bat species, the Australian black flying fox and the responses of bat cells to infection with highly pathogenic viruses including the paramyxovirus, Hendra virus and the filovirus, Ebola virus.
-More recently her team has developed human 3D cell culture models for studying emerging infectious diseases such as SARS-CoV-2 and testing antivirals.
+In 2008, she joined CSIRO to establish a bat immunology research group focused on uncovering the mechanisms that allow bats, natural hosts of numerous emerging and re-emerging infectious diseases affecting humans, to coexist with viruses without developing clinical disease.
+Her research has made significant progress in characterizing the immune system of the model bat species, the Australian black flying fox and the responses of bats and susceptible model species to infection with highly pathogenic viruses including the paramyxovirus, Hendra virus and the filovirus, Ebola virus.
+She also initiated and led the development of human respiratory ex vivo models at CSIRO, positioning the organisation at the forefront of therapeutic testing using non-animal models during the COVID-19 pandemic.